 The Pkg.tag command takes an optional second argument that is either an explicit version number object like v"0.0.1" or one of the symbols :patch, :minor or :major.
 These increment the patch, minor or major version number of your package intelligently.

 These changes to METADATA aren’t available to anyone else until they’ve been included upstream.
-If you have push access to the official METADATA repo, you can use the Pkg.publish() command, which first makes sure that individual package repos have been tagged, pushes them if they haven’t already been, and then pushes METADATA to the origin.
-If you don’t have push access to METADATA, you’ll have to open a pull request for the last bit, although we’re planning on automatically opening pull requests for you in the future.
+You can use the Pkg.publish() command, which first makes sure that individual package repos have been tagged, pushes them if they haven’t already been, and then opens a pull request to METADATA.

 If there is a REQUIRE file in your package repo, it will be copied into the appropriate spot in METADATA when you tag a version.
 Package developers should make sure that the REQUIRE file in their package correctly reflects the requirements of their package, which will automatically flow into the official metadata if you’re using Pkg.tag.
 If you need to fix the registered requirements of an already-published package version, you can do so just by editing the metadata for that version, which will still have the same commit hash – the hash associated with a version is permanent.
 Since the commit hash stays the same, the contents of the REQUIRE file that will be checked out in the repo will not match the requirements in METADATA after such a change; this is unavoidable.
 When you fix the requirements in METADATA for a previous version of a package, however, you should also fix the REQUIRE file in the current version of the package.

 |||Installing and using GitHub’s “hub” tool is highly recommended.
 It allows you to do things like run hub create in the package repo and have it automatically created via GitHub’s API.|